Nizben/nizben.github.io/_pages/repositories.md

 ## GitHub Repositories

+Here is a collection of some of the most interesting solo projects I have worked on:

 <div class="repositories d-flex flex-wrap flex-md-row flex-column justify-content-between align-items-center">
   {% for repo in site.data.repositories.github_repos %}
     {% include repository/repo.liquid repository=repo %}